-- > Appropriate action is taken in a timely manner to safeguard and promote children's welfare - > All staff are aware of their statutory responsibilities with respect to safeguarding - > Staff are properly trained in recognising and reporting safeguarding issues
+- Appropriate action is taken in a timely manner to safeguard and promote children's welfare - All staff are aware of their statutory responsibilities with respect to safeguarding - Staff are properly trained in recognising and reporting safeguarding issues

-2. Legislation and statutory guidance
+2. Legislation and Statutory Guidance

 This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2022) and Working Together to Safeguard Children (2018), and the Governance Handbook.
-We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.
+NFCE comply with this guidance and the arrangements agreed and published by all local safeguarding partners.